 Expedia Group Bull Case -

-The current stock price is around $169, which may present a buying opportunity for investors looking for growth in the travel sector.
+The current stock price is around $171, which is significantly lower than its 1-year high of $207.73, potentially offering a buying opportunity for investors looking for value.

 -